 Your site’s domain is like your mailing address: it lets people know where to find you.
-Here you can learn about the most common domain questions.

-There are two types of domains that can be used on WordPress.com:
+There are two types of domains you can use on WordPress.com:

-- Registered here – A custom domain you have register here at WordPress.com
+- Registered here – A domain registered with WordPress.com

 - Registered elsewhere – A domain registered with another registrar, but used with your blog here at WordPress.com.

-In either case, the domain name hides your free wordpress.com address (yougroovysite.wordpress.com), and replaces it with your domain name (yourgroovydomain.com).
+In either case, your domain hides and replaces your free wordpress.com address (example.wordpress.com).
 You can also map a subdomain of a domain you own, either through WordPress.com or through another registrar (subdomain.example.com).

-Here are some of the common things you will want to know about domains on WordPress.com.
+Here are some things you want to know about domains on WordPress.com:

-When you register a domain name, the exact name itself (e.g. yourgroovydomain.com) is what you are purchasing.
+When you register a domain, the exact name itself (e.g. example.com) is what you are purchasing.
 Domains are unique, and there can only one site at any given domain at a time.
-By registering the domain name, you have purchased the right to use that address for your website for one year.
+By registering a domain, you have purchased the right to use that address for your site for one year.

 Canceling a domain releases the domain to the public.
-Canceling a domain name can cause your site to stop working and the domain can be lost permanently.
+Canceling a domain can cause your site to stop working and the domain can be lost permanently.
 You should only cancel a domain when you no longer want it and are okay with the potential of someone else registering and using it.
-Do not cancel a domain when you need to switch ownership of the domain or what website appears when you visit the domain.
+Do not cancel a domain when you need to switch ownership of the domain or the site that appears when you visit it.

 For more information on your options, see: